dlej/advent-of-code/README.md

 ## 2025

 **Language:** I'm _upping the ante_ this year by doing everything in Janet.
-Going a step further, I'm trying to get a better mastery of PEGs, and so will try to implement as much as I can in them.
+Going a step further, I'm trying to get a better mastery of PEGs, and so will try to implement as much as I can in them, as time permits.

 Day 3 was my first big PEG use case.
 I was able to write both parts as a generic PEG accepting a number of digits as a parameter, and the PEG computed the entire result including the sum!
 I also figured out that the `sub` pattern does what I was missing back in 2016 Day 10, so I had no need to hack together an external function to call another PEG.